phatchman/pico_dazzler/README.md

 * SNES USB Gamepad

 I've included support for other XBOX and Playstation controllers, but this has not been tested.
 I expect them to work, but you never know until you try.
-If you need assistance with getting other controllers working, you will need to connect the serial debugging output and Set DEBUG_JOYSTICK=1 and TRACE_JOYSTICK=1 in the CMakeLists.txt file.
+If you need assistance with getting other controllers working, you will need to connect the serial debugging output and build with DEBUG_JOYSTICK=1 and TRACE_JOYSTICK=1 set in the CMakeLists.txt file.
 Log a bug with the debugging output attached and I'll see what can be done.

 # Customizing Game Controller Buttons
 Most game controllers come with more than 4 buttons, and by default the first 4 buttons listed in the HID Descriptor will be assigned as buttons 1-4.